By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Pani Puri

 Pani Puri, also known as Golgappa or Puchka in different regions of India, is a crispy, hollow puri filled with spicy tamarind water, tangy chutneys, and a mix of chickpeas and potatoes.
-The burst of flavors from the spicy water and the crunch of the puri make it an irresistible treat.
+The burst of flavours from the spicy water and the crunch of the puri make it an irresistible treat.
 Look for vendors who make their pani fresh to ensure a burst of authentic taste with every bite.

 2. Aloo Tikki